 - K2.1 Penalty points will be applied by officers following an investigation of the relevant breaches of conditions, requirements or policy and/or relevant statutory provisions for vehicles; drivers and operators. - K2.2 A formal warning with proportionate penalty points will be confirmed in writing to the licence holder. - K2.3 The number of penalty points issued will be in accordance with the tariff reproduced below (see K4). - K2.4 The Council's officers retain the discretion to issue warnings and subsequent penalty points to drivers, proprietors and operators for a joint contravention if the circumstances warrant it i.e. the breach is one where it is considered joint responsibility is held.
-Any discretion will be exercised in accordance with the Council's Enforcement Policy.

-- K2.5 The imposition of penalty points against a driver who is an employee will not necessarily result in additional imposition of points to their employer or operator. - K2.6 Penalty points issued under this scheme will be considered 'live' for 12 months after which they will be deemed spent.
+Any discretion will be exercised in accordance with the Council's Enforcement Policy. - K2.5 The imposition of penalty points against a driver who is an employee will not necessarily result in additional imposition of points to their employer or operator. - K2.6 Penalty points issued under this scheme will be considered 'live' for 3 years for drivers/proprietors and 5 years for private hire operators after which they will be deemed spent.
 The accumulation of a specified number of points within the relevant period will lead to further disciplinary action.